 If you have an abnormal change in your features as a result of a work injury, you may qualify for disfigurement benefits.
-Learn the Saskatchewan Workers’ Compensation Board’s (WCB’s) definition of “disfigurement” and what you should submit to the WCB.
+Learn the Saskatchewan Workers’ Compensation Board’s definition of “disfigurement” and what you should submit to the WCB.

-If you have an abnormal change in your features as a result of a work injury, you may qualify for disfigurement benefits.
+If you have an permanent abnormal change in your features as a result of a work injury, you may qualify for a permanent functional impairment award.
+You will be required to submit digital colour photographs.

 When digital colour photographs are required, you need to take the photographs and provide them to your customer care facilitator two years from the date of injury or your most current surgery.
 It is recommended that the photographs be provided through one of these methods: